-Although some U.S. state prison systems provide cervical cancer screenings upon intake and during routine examinations,161 and the BOP states that pelvic examinations are part of routine physical examinations,162 there is evidence that prisons do not perform routine gynecological exams, often fail to ask appropriate initial screening questions, and typically do not have on-site physicians trained in obstetrics and gynecology.163 Health care concerns are exacerbated by the fact that incarcerated women are more likely to have no access to healthcare prior to incarceration.164
+examinations are part of routine physical examinations, 164 there is evidence that prisons do not perform routine gynecological exams, often fail to ask appropriate initial screening questions, and typically do not have on-site physicians trained in obstetrics and gynecology.
+165 Health care concerns are exacerbated by the fact that incarcerated women are more likely to have no access to healthcare prior to incarceration.
+166

-The inadequate gynecological and obstetric care received by female prisoners, pregnant or not, may rise to the level of deliberate indifference towards their health care needs sufficient to constitute cruel and unusual punishment165 under the Eighth Amendment standard laid out in Estelle v.
-Gamble.166 In Estelle, the Supreme Court held that, regardless of how it is evidenced, deliberate indifference to a prisoner's serious health care needs violates the Eighth Amendment and thus constitutes a cause of action under 42 U.S.C. § 1983.167 Section 1983 provides an avenue for civil claims of constitutional violations, and thus allows both individuals and states to enforce the provisions of the Fourteenth Amendment.168 The Court found mere "[i]nadvertent failure to provide" sufficient care, however, beyond the statute's proscription.169
+The inadequate gynecological and obstetric care received by female prisoners, pregnant or not, may rise to the level of deliberate indifference towards their health care needs sufficient to constitute cruel and unusual punishment 167 under the Eighth Amendment standard laid out in Estelle v.
+Gamble.
+168 In Estelle, the Supreme Court held that, regardless of how it is evidenced, deliberate indifference to a prisoner's serious health care needs violates the Eighth Amendment and thus constitutes a cause of action under 42 U.S.C. § 1983.
+169 Section 1983 provides an avenue for civil claims of constitutional violations, and thus allows both individuals and states to enforce the provisions of the Fourteenth Amendment.
+170 However, the Court found mere "[i]nadvertent failure to provide" sufficient care beyond the statute's proscription.
+171

 Todaro v.
-Ward was the first Section 1983 claim brought to address the medical treatment of female prisoners following the Court's ruling in Estelle.170 The Southern District of New York determined that the prison's failure to properly screen women's health problems and administer prison health services constituted a violation of the Eighth Amendment, as it was a denial of necessary medical care.171 However, the Todaro rule was narrowed by the Supreme Court's
+Ward was the first Section 1983 claim brought to address the medical treatment of female prisoners following the Court's ruling in Estelle.
+172 The Southern District of New York determined that the prison's failure to properly screen women's health problems and administer prison health services constituted a violation of the Eighth Amendment, as it was a denial of necessary medical care.
+173 However, the Todaro rule was narrowed by the Supreme Court's holding in Farmer v.
+Brennan, which clarified that there is deliberate indifference only where there is a showing that the defendant knew of the substantial risk of harm and disregarded the risk by failing to take reasonable measures to address it.
+174 Furthermore, as noted earlier, the PLRA, particularly its exhaustive administrative remedy requirement,